Supply chain predictive analytics derived from freight data add value and enable more streamlined logistics.

 However, one scenario is worse: customers do not receive any updates.

 That’s why predictive shipping analytics are critical for preventing miscommunications and keeping everyone informed.
 They can help avoid stockouts and added delays, too.

 With peak season approaching and the proliferation of e-commerce driving increased demand for delivery services, reliable and accurate ETA data becomes a top priority.

 Let’s take a closer look at why, and how shipping analytics can enhance capacity planning.
 We will also examine the value of shipping analytics in tracking shipment ETA.

 1. Use Shipping Analytics for Continuous Improvement

-Here’s another point of interest relating to replenishment and the need to manage risks to maintain inventory: according to Supply & Demand Chain Executive, recent 2021 findings showed:
+Here’s another point of interest relating to replenishment and the need to manage risks to maintain inventory, according to Supply & Demand Chain Executive survey findings:

-- 41% of firms surveyed reported needing to expedite shipping to keep critical supply lines flowing.
+- 41% of firms reported needing to expedite shipping to keep critical supply lines flowing.